About Par-A-Dice Gaming Corporation

 Boyd Gaming has three reportable segments: Midwest & South, Las Vegas Locals, and Downtown Las Vegas.

 The Las Vegas Locals segment has nine casinos that address Las Vegas metropolitan residents.
 The division's largest casinos by gaming space are The Orleans Hotel and Casino, Aliante Casino + Hotel + Spa, and Sam's Town Hotel and Gambling Hall.
-Las Vegas Locals provides about a third of Boyd's revenue.
+Las Vegas Locals provides about a quarter of Boyd's revenue.

 The Downtown Las Vegas segment represents around 10% of the company's revenue and includes three properties: California Hotel and Casino; Fremont Hotel and Casino; and Main Street Station Casino, Brewery and Hotel.
 The segment primarily serves a niche demographic of Hawaiian gamblers via Boyd's Vacations Hawaii travel agency which operates up to four chartered flights from Honolulu to Las Vegas each week.